sergiomarotco/Network-segmentation-cheat-sheet/README.md

 Implementing security services such us:
 1. privileged Access Management;
 2. internal phishing training server;
-3. compliance server (configuration assessment);
+3. compliance server (configuration assessment).
-4. .

 Now the attacker will not be able to attack the production network, because now a potentially compromised workstation in the corporate network basically does not have network access to the industrial.
 Related problems:
 1. separate workstations for access to the production network - yes, now you will have 2 computers on your desktop :)